 To take advantage of this feature, you must ensure your form is well-coded using the best practices.
 You can also test if this function works by trying it out on different browsers and devices.

 Fame Lights, a Thailand-based studio, is a shining example of how to optimize forms using auto-fill.
 Ensuring their form is well coded and compatible with different browsers and devices makes it easy and quick to fill out.

 In today’s digital world, online privacy is a huge concern.
 Many people hesitate to part with their details in case their personal information gets misused or shared without their knowledge.
 And this fear stops many users from engaging with contact forms.

 To boost your conversion rates, you must address this concern head-on by assuring users their data is safe.

 The policy serves two main benefits:

 (a) It builds user confidence since users know how their information will be collected, stored, and used.

-(b) It alleviates any doubts on the security of their data, which encourages them to engage with your contact form.
+(b) It alleviates any doubts about the security of their data, which encourages them to engage with your contact form.

 There you have it!

 By following the strategies listed in this article, you should be able to supercharge your contact page and take your lead generation to the next level.